Exterior stuff - Make your van Mean!

 Exact fit depends on van model and suspension setup, but:

-• Larger wheels/tires require suspension modifications to prevent rubbing.
+• Larger wheels/tires require suspension modifications and often material removal in the wheel wells to prevent rubbing.

-We use 5280 Sprinter Service (link) and Tourig (link) for wheel, tire, and suspension work on our adventure vans, offering everything from bolt-on upgrades to fully tuned systems for long-distance travel and off-road performance.
+We use 5280 Sprinter Service and Tourig for wheel, tire, and suspension work on our adventure vans, offering everything from bolt-on upgrades to fully tuned systems for long-distance travel and off-road performance.
+Want to get your suspension upgraded?
+Reach out to info@coadventurevans.com to get the ball rolling on your off road upgrades.

 Previous